Plus 82 Pocha

 While traditional Korean dishes are available, the menu leans towards modern-Korean fusion.
-The most popular item is the Korean fried chicken: the restaurant goes through over 100 kilograms of it every single week.
-Varities include original, snow-cheese powder and sweet chilli.
+The most popular item?
+Korean fried chicken: the restaurant goes through over 100 kilograms of it every single week.
 Other dishes include tteok-bokki (a spicy stir-fried rice cake cooked in gochujang, a red chilli pepper paste), jeyuk (spicy pork) and kimchi pancakes.

 A separate hotpot menu rounds out the food offerings.
 There’s budae-jjigae (kimchi stew), jjusam (dry hotpot with homemade spicy sauce and shiso pesto), and bulgogi jeongol (traditional Korean beef hotpot).